PHI Isolation & Selective Sharing

 ## Multi‑Party Scenarios

-Goal: Multiple real people need limited, explicit sharing (e.g., an authorized delegate or a care team member).
-We want isolation by default and carefully scoped sharing.
+Goal: multiple real people need limited, explicit sharing (for example, an authorized delegate or a care team member).
+The aim is isolation by default, with carefully scoped sharing on top.

 * Create separate accounts for each real person (isolation first).

-* Represent relationships in each user’s `additional_context` (e.g., a list of linked user IDs and the role of each link).
+* Represent relationships in each user's `additional_context` (a list of linked user IDs and the role of each link).

-* Define shareable dimensions (e.g., scheduling preferences, non‑sensitive summaries) and keep PHI (e.g., diagnoses, identifiers, DOB) private unless explicitly required.
+* Define shareable dimensions (scheduling preferences, non-sensitive summaries) and keep PHI (diagnoses, identifiers, DOB) private unless explicitly required.

 This pattern avoids PHI contamination from shared credentials and keeps an auditable record of what moved between which users.